EVISA Print | Glossary on | Contact EVISA | Sitemap | Home

 Background:

 Every year, about 2000 tons of gaseous mercury are released into the atmosphere by human activities such as coal power plant operation, waste incineration or cement production.
-The harmful substance than is partly transformed to various species as it circulates between the air, soil and water in a complex biogeochemical cycle.
+The harmful substance then is partly transformed to various species as it circulates between the air, soil and water in a complex biogeochemical cycle.
 Reaching the aquatic environment, it gets particularly dangerous, entering the food web where it accumulates in fish in the form of methylmercury.
 Human exposure is mainly via the consumption of contaminated fish, creating adverse effects on brain development in children or causing cardiovascular diseases in adults.
 Simply avoiding fish is not a good solution, since Fish is a source of high-quality protein that is beneficial to many people, providing that it is low in methylmercury.

 The Minamata Convention on Mercury is an international treaty that aims to protect human health and the environment from adverse effects of methylmercury by controlling mercury emissions, which should then decrease deposition and loading of anthropogenic mercury to aquatic environments.
 Since the biogeochemical cycling of mercury in the environment is rather complex, influenced by many environmental and anthropogenic factors, little is known about how quickly fish contamination will decline following reductions in anthropogenic mercury emissions.